ishankhaneja/AmazonShoppingCart/README.md

 ## Features of the framework
 1. BDD framework using Cucumber-jvm.
 Feature files can be written easily using Given,When, Then etc.
-2. Browser(chrome/firefox) can be configured at run time  from command line (or Continuous integration tool, if configured).
+2. The browser to use for the test execution is a configurable property.
-3. Tests can run in headless browser.
+3. Screenshots and logs are captured for the execution.
-4. Screenshot would be taken if any scenario failed and saved under /outputFiles folder.
+4. Html report gets generated after each test run and can be found /target folder.
-5. Html report gets generated after each test run and can be found /target folder.
+5. Test Data is captured from propert file.

-**package: resources** : It has exe of chromedriver.
-This is required while creating the webdriver session.
+**package: resources** : It has exe of chromedriver, geckodriver and IE. This is required while creating the webdriver session.

 ## Setting up the project